 You do not have to be a resident of Louisiana.

-If previously married, you will need to show proof of how the marriage ended, I.E.; a divorce judgment or a death certificate.
+If previously married, you will need to show proof of how the marriage ended, such as with a divorce judgment or a death certificate.
 These must be certified copies.

 Louisiana does not have a blood test requirement.